 Watch Dogs PS4 hands-on – sinning in the city at Gamescom

-Watch Dogs PS4 trailer.
+Watch Dogs PS4 gameplay video preview.
 Subscribe for more PS3 & PS4 videos.